 - Stretch at home to help keep your muscles limber and feeling good.

 - Read a book, whether it’s one you’ve read a million times or one that has been on your list for ages.

 Focusing on working on yourself is something that will help you over your entire life.
-This isn’t an easy task, and it’s one that takes a ton of time but it is well worth the effort.
+This isn’t a simple task, and it’s one that takes a ton of time but it is worthwhile.

 - Meditation is a great way to get started with learning your mind and its patterns.

 - Reading books about life and philosophy is a helpful way to live an intentional life.